leedsrocketry/bare-metal-tutorial/README.md

 ## Add UART debug output

 Now it's time to add a human-readable diagnostics to our firmware.
 One of the MCU peripherals is a serial UART interface.
-Looking at the datasheet section 2.2, we see that there are several UART/USART controllers - i.e. pieces of circuitry inside MCU that, properly configured, can exchange data via certain pins.
+There are several UART/USART controllers
+- i.e. pieces of circuitry inside MCU that, properly configured, can exchange data via certain pins.
 A mimimal UART setup uses two pins, RX (receive) and TX (transmit).

+On the STM32L4R5, the ST-LINK is connected to LUSART1 (low power UART).
+As a result, the LUART has to be enabled in order to check data on the PC.
+The pins (G7 and G8) for the LUSART1 are powered from a different power line compared to the rest of the UART ports, check the Reference Manual for STM32L4 at page 100 and page 294.

-One of the controllers, USART3, is using pins PD8 (TX) and PD9 (RX) and is connected to the on-board ST-LINK debugger.
-That means that if we configure USART3 and output data via the PD9 pin, we can see it on our workstation via the ST-LINK USB connection.
+LUSART1 is using pins PG7 (TX) and PG8 (RX) and is connected to the on-board ST-LINK debugger.
+That means that if we configure LUSART1 and output data via the PG8 pin, we can see it on our workstation via the ST-LINK USB connection.

-Thus, let us create a handy API for the UART, the way we did it for GPIO.
+Thus, let us create a handy API for the LUSART, the way we did it for GPIO.
-Datasheet section 50.8.15 summarises UART registers - so here is our UART struct:
+Datasheet section 50.8.15 summarises UART registers - so here is our UART struct (NOTE: LUSART has two reserved registers compared to USART; they end up having a very similar structure, but it would be better to create two different structs, one for USART and one for LUSART):

 ```c
 struct uart {